-In parallel to the SPIDER experiments, MITICA is under assembly while testing the first-of-a-kind high-voltage holding (1MV) integrated electrical plant as illustrated in Fig. 13 [14].
-During the integrated tests of 2021, power supply components have been damaged due to breakdowns events in non-identified positions of the high-voltage plant.
-Indeed, during no-load test operating the Acceleration Grid Power Supply (AGPS) and then, during HV insulation voltage tests, two high voltage breakdowns produced faults that damaged a 200 kV diode rectifier and the 1MV insulating transformer.
+In parallel to the SPIDER experiments, MITICA is under assembly while testing the first-of-a-kind high-voltage holding (1 MV) integrated electrical plant as illustrated in figure 13 [15].
+During the integrated tests of 2021 performed together with the Japanese experts, power supply components have been damaged due to breakdowns events in non-identified positions of the high-voltage plant.
+Indeed, during no-load test operating the acceleration grid power supply and then, during high-voltage insulation voltage tests, two high-voltage breakdowns produced faults that damaged a 200 kV diode rectifier and the 1 MV insulating transformer.
 In this context, the recent 2022-2023 activities did focus on the:

-- (1) characterisation and identification of the location of the high voltage breakdowns by installing specific measurements like visible cameras, Paschen discharge detection in air and gas, fiber optics; - (2) development of the electrical fast transients models validated by experiments at reduced voltage performed by provoking intentionally breakdowns in specific locations; - (3) simulations of the new protection systems in order to damp the large impulse voltages generated by the breakdowns that should be implemented for protecting the 1 MV insulation transformer and the 200 kV diode rectifiers in MITICA and in the ITER Heating NB system.
+- characterization and identification of the location of the high voltage breakdowns by installing specific measurements like visible cameras, Paschen discharge detection in air and gas, fiber optics; - (2) development of the electrical fast transients models validated by experiments at reduced voltage performed by provoking intentionally breakdowns in specific locations; - (3) simulations of the new protection systems in order to damp the large impulse voltages generated by the breakdowns that should be implemented for protecting the 1 MV insulation transformer and the 200 kV diode rectifiers in MITICA and in the ITER NB system.